Sprite (Eternal): Fictional character biography

 Sprite is an incorrigible trickster and practical joker, and has been for millennia.
-Claiming to have been the inspiration for William Shakespeare to write the character of Puck in A Midsummer Night's Dream and J. M. Barrie to write Peter Pan, Sprite revels in what he sees as "playful" behavior, he is unmindful of the often deadly consequences of his "pranks", especially to fragile "mortal" humans.
+Claiming to have been both the inspiration for William Shakespeare to write the character of Puck in A Midsummer Night's Dream and for J. M. Barrie to write Peter Pan, Sprite revels in what he sees as "playful" behavior, he is unmindful of the often deadly consequences of his "pranks", especially to fragile "mortal" humans.
 Though punished time and again for his murderous actions, he always returns to his preferred way of life after a while.

 During the Fourth Host of the Celestials, when Zuras calls for the Uni-Mind to examine the Celestials' Mothership, Sprite remains behind with Domo's Central Processor.
 There, he convinces the imprisoned Forgotten Eternal to help stop an attack to the Celestial ship.

-While trying to improve Olympia's systems, Sprite accidentally sends Olympia into the Negative Zone once, but the Eternals are able to restore it to its proper place.
+While trying to improve Olympia's systems, Sprite accidentally sends Olympia into the Negative Zone, but the Eternals restore it to its proper place.
 Sprite later advocates the appointment of the Black Knight as Sersi's Gann Josin (sharing a mental bond) as compromise with Ikaris, who wants her killed.